Anglo-French War (1778–1783): Attempted Invasion of Great Britain, 1779

 In order to help relieve pressure on other fronts, France and its new ally, Spain, planned and attempted to execute an invasion of Great Britain in late summer of 1779.
 The action, referring to a previous Spanish invasion attempt, the Spanish Armada of 1588, was called the Armada of 1779.
 The proposed plan was to seize the Isle of Wight and then capture the British naval base of Portsmouth.
 The combined French and Spanish fleet boasted 66 ships of the line, whose goal was to sweep the Royal Navy from the Channel in preparation for the landing of 30–40,000 troops who had been readied for the invasion.

 Despite superiority of numbers over the British fleet in the English Channel, the combined French-Spanish operation failed due to a comedy of errors of navigation, miscommunication, disease, food shortages, and bad weather.
 On 3 September, having failed to decisively engage the British fleet, which had by then taken up a strong defensive position in The Solent, the leaders of the great Armada decided to retreat with as many as 8,000 being afflicted with disease.
 The invasion caused alarm in Britain but George III was encouraged by its failure.

 North America, 1780–1781

-With d'Estaing back to France, Washington got stuck in New Jersey, while asking for a continuous French naval presence in North American waters.
+With Estaing back to France, Washington got stuck in New Jersey, while asking for a continuous French naval presence in North American waters.
 When in July 1780 the Lieutenant General Comte de Rochambeau, arrived in Newport with an army of 6,000 men, he described the situation: "in any operation, and under all circumstances, a decisive naval superiority is to be considered as a fundamental principle, and the basis upon which every hope of success must ultimately depend".
 The Dutch were helping the American rebels by selling them guns and gunpowder from their ports in the Caribbean.
 The British used this as a pretext to declare war on the Netherlands in December 1780.
 Admiral Rodney spent the years of 1780 and 1781 in the Caribbean to plundering and sacking the Dutch Caribbean islands.